Releasing Emotions with Spontaneous Drawings

 If your life feels uncertain or tumultuous, I share my expressive pastel drawing process below:

-Spontaneous pastels are a meditative exploration of emotion through color, line, and gesture.
+Spontaneous pastels are a meditative exploration of emotion through colour, line, and gesture.
 I decided to express myself abstractly because, at the time, I was touching into unknown feelings inside.
 A good way to start a spontaneous pastel drawing is to feel into your body for any sense of unease and intuitively create a drawing that expresses your discomfort.

 If you cannot find any discomfort, tune into where your body is feeling well-being or joy and set an intention for what you would like to understand about your life right now.